 And look, I know the pain points.
 A 2023 Ponemon study found that developers consider nearly half of all security alerts to be false positives, with the average engineer burning six hours a week just chasing down noise.
 Some SAST configurations hit false positive rates above 60-70%, depending on the language and ruleset.
 That’s brutal.

-So the first principle here is non-negotiable: your existing static tools remain the hard gate in the pipeline.
+First principle: existing static tools stay the hard gate.
 If a critical or high-severity rule fires, the build fails.
-Full stop.
-Claude can add signal, flag additional risks, even open blocking findings of its own—but it should never be able to override a deterministic rule that’s already failing.
-That’s how you preserve the guarantees your governance story is built on.
+Claude can add signal and even open its own blocking findings, but it should never override a deterministic rule that already failed.
+That is how you keep the governance story intact.

 Use Claude Primarily for Triage

-Where Claude Code Security genuinely moves the needle isn’t raw detection—it’s triage and explanation.
+Where Claude Code Security helped me most was not raw detection volume.
+It was triage and explanation.

 Anyone who’s run static analysis at scale knows exactly what I’m talking about.
 You roll out a new scanner, it dumps three thousand findings on your backlog, and within two weeks your developers have learned to ignore it entirely.
 Not because they don’t care about security.
 Because the signal-to-noise ratio is terrible and nothing in that wall of warnings tells them which issues are actually exploitable.